software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/strategies.md

 # Strategies

-While a felt is a _lingua franca_ of Cairo runtime, its whole value space is rarely covered by domain space in tested code.
+While a felt is a basis of all types in Cairo, its whole value space rarely matches what values are acceptable in tested code (for example, when using range checks builtin).

 Using the [`given`](../02-cheatcodes/given.md) cheatcode, one can instruct Protostar how constrained or adjusted the value space of fuzzed inputs should be.
+Such constraints are provided declaratively, by assigning _strategies_ to the input parameters.
+A strategy is an object that is capable of generating next input examples in specific way, and also is capable of other internal features, such as simplifying failing examples.

 By default, Protostar applies the [`strategy.unsigned()`](#strategyunsigned) strategy to all felt parameters.